Longhorn-Developers/UT-Registration-Plus/README.md

 #### Accessing the Built Extension

--   For build mode, the extension files will be in the `output/dist` directory on your host machine.
+-   For build mode, the extension files will be in the `dist` directory on your host machine.
--   For zip mode, the zipped extension will be in the `output/package` directory on your host machine.
+-   For zip mode, the zipped extension will be in the `package` directory on your host machine.
 -   For dev mode, the extension will be continuously built in the `dist` directory, and you can load it as an unpacked extension in Chrome.

 #### Docker Development Workflow